LenLin83/text/README.md

 ## Example

-Open `index.html` in a browser to see a simple 3D map of Taiwan built with Three.js.
-Click the red cones to zoom in from an angled view to a top-down view above the cone.
+Serve `index.html` from a local web server (for example `npx serve`) and open it in a browser.
+The example renders a simple 3D map of Taiwan using Three.js.
+Click the red cones to zoom from an angled view to a top-down view of that location.